4.8 1700+ Google Reviews

 In addition, all fasteners and hardware need to be hot-dipped galvanized, zinc-coated galvanized, stainless steel, or other corrosion-resistant hardware.

 A footing is the foundation component that is in contact with the soil.
 More specifically, it spreads the load of the foundation over a larger area of ground.
-Footings add stability and prevent settlement.
+As a result, footings add stability and prevent settlement.

-Deck footings are required by code, with a few exceptions.
+Most codes require deck footings with a few exceptions.

-If the deck is attached to the house, the footings need to be below the frost depth.
-The frost depth here in Richmond is 18″.
-You will need to look up the frost depth in your area to get the correct footing depth.
+If you attach your deck to the house, the footings need to be below the frost depth.
+The frost depth here in Richmond is 18".
+Accordingly, you will need to look up the frost depth in your area to get the correct footing depth.

 Check out this video to learn how to size your deck footings properly.
 Remember that you'll need to account for additional loads such as hot tubs.

-You can see that for a load of 50 psf and a tributary area of 40sqft, the max height of a southern pine 4×4 post is 12’2″.
-On the other hand, the max height of a redwood is 11’8″.
+Notice that for a load of 50 psf and a tributary area of 40sqft, the max height of a southern pine 4x4 post is 12'2".
+On the other hand, the max height of a redwood is 11'8".

 There are three ways to connect posts to footings that prevent lateral movement.